DerGabll/Simple-Project-Creator/README.md

 ## What it does:

 It makes a folder where you can choose which files you want to add to it in a directory set by you.
-So if you want to make multiple projects you can make them easily in the same path and organized :D
+So if you want to make multiple projects you can make them easily in the same path and organized.

 ## How to use: